Patient Intelligence Report

 The distinction is material.
 Premark Lab does not handle protected health information at any stage of the research because no protected health information is ever involved.
 The research is conducted against defined populations as documented in the literature — not against any individual patient.
 Premark Lab operates outside the scope of HIPAA's covered entity and business associate definitions because the underlying data is published research, not clinical records.

 Patient Intelligence Report is NOT a clinical instrument.
 It is not designed for diagnosis, treatment planning, or clinical use.
-Findings describe population-level patterns for strategic business positioning and are not to be applied to any individual patient without direct clinical assessment.
+Research findings describe population-level patterns for strategic business positioning and are not to be applied to any individual patient.

 Conditions of use